ax-le/automashup/README.md

 ## Installation
-So, basically, a lot of external packages essential for this project do not follow the recent releases.
-Hence, installation is getting more and more difficult.
+So, many external packages essential for this project do not follow the recent releases.
+Hence, installation is becoming increasingly complex.

-To ensure that there will not be problem, you should defintely fix python to 3.10, and follow these steps (sorry for the inconvenience).
+To ensure that there won't be a problem, you should definitely fix Python to 3.10, and follow these steps (I'm sorry for the inconvenience).

 ### Set up a virtualenv
 First, set up the virtual environment.
 You may use the tool that you prefer, but we used conda on our side, hence we recommend it.